sgoyal1012/UdacityNanodegreeSubmissions/EuropeanSoccer_Capstone/Proposal/Proposal.md

 Make a predicted league table!
 Have every team play each other and Compare results from coming year as a test data and see positions.
 (Make a web app! ?)
 From a fan's perspective

-Model ticket prices, season ticket prices: compare with truth.
-The pull of star power- real madrid vs barcelona is the most expensive The probability of an upset?
+Model ticket prices, season ticket prices: compare with truth.Ud The pull of star power- real madrid vs barcelona is the most expensive The probability of an upset?